 What is WordPress?

 WordPress is a free, open-source website creation platform.
 On a more technical level, WordPress is a content management system (CMS) written in PHP that uses a MySQL database.
-In non-geek speak, WordPress is the easiest and most powerful blogging and website builder in existence today.
+In non-geek-speaking terms, WordPress is the easiest and most powerful blogging and website builder today.

 Features of WordPress